markusdd/EasyEDA_to_KiCAD_Lib_UI/README.md

 - a savior which prevents you from overriding stuff you did not want to override
 - a checker that the resulting lib components are actually correct

-So, use it as a convenience, but as always: Make sure the output and settings are what you inteneded and what you need!
+So, use it as a convenience, but as always: Make sure the output and settings are what you intended and what you need!